angular/angular/aio/content/guide/template-statements.md

 <div class="alert is-helpful">

-See the <live-example name="template-syntax">Template syntax</live-example> for
-the syntax and code snippets in this guide.
+See the <live-example name="template-syntax">Template syntax</live-example> for the syntax and code snippets in this guide.

 </div>

-In the following example, the template statement `deleteHero()` appears in quotes to the right of the `=`&nbsp;symbol as in `(event)="statement"`.
+In the following example, the template statement `deleteHero()` appears in quotes to the right of the equals sign `=` character as in `(event)="statement"`.

-<code-example path="template-syntax/src/app/app.component.html" region="context-component-statement" header="src/app/app.component.html"></code-example>
+<code-example header="src/app/app.component.html" path="template-syntax/src/app/app.component.html" region="context-component-statement"></code-example>

 When the user clicks the **Delete hero** button, Angular calls the `deleteHero()` method in the component class.